LIMBURG – Upfrnt, WHD Interieurbouw and Zwarthout recently completed a house on the bank on the Geul River in South Limburg, the Netherlands.

 The Japanese Shou-Sugi-Ban technique of burning cedar panels creates a black and silvery colour on the façade and renders the wood virtually maintenance free.

-Photos Hans Peter Föllmi / I See For You
+Photos courtesy of Hans Peter Föllmi / I See For You